 The catch in the real estate business lies in spending maximum time as a real estate professional.
 It implies deducting the complete amount of losses against all passive and non-passive income.
 To mention a few significant points:

-· Local taxes, lawn care, and those insurance are deductible
+· Local taxes, lawn care, and that insurance are deductible

 · Although principal payments are counted as non-deductible, mortgage interests qualify for deductions